 P.S.: I’m looking forward to meeting lots more fruit-powered humans at this year’s Woodstock Fruit Festival!

 Editor’s note: Megan enjoys exploring her many talents.
-In addition to her writing skill, she shares with Fruit-Powered Digest readers her performance and photography passions.
+In addition to her writing skill, she shares with Fruit-Powered Magazine readers her performance and photography passions.

 View a clip of Megan Sherow in performance from her spring 2013 production of Cabaret.
 Megan Sherow was nominated for a 2013 Perry Award for Outstanding Youth Actress in a Play.

 View several of Megan Sherow’s favorite original photographs.